aws-amplify/amplify-js/vscode/README.md

 ## Installation

 Go to the Extension Marketplace in VS Code and search for AWS Amplify API.
-Click install on the extension with title "AWS Amplify API", description "AWS Amplify API code snippets", and publisher "Tommy Praeger".
+Click install on the extension with title "AWS Amplify API".

 ## Usage